globalbioticinteractions/globalbioticinteractions.github.io/_posts/2026-04-20-checklistbank.md

 ## Discovery and Independent Review of ChecklistBank Associated Interaction Data

-To help facilitate automated discovery of species interaction claims embedded in ChecklistBank Datasets, the Elton, a GloBI commandline tool, is now able to list them using:
+To help facilitate automated discovery of species interaction claims embedded in ChecklistBank Datasets, Elton, a GloBI commandline tool, is now able to list datasets with interaction claims using:

 ```
 elton ls --online --registry checklistbank